bryanbellsmith/factorio-deploy/README.md

 You must put your SSH key .pem file in the file system above the aws-deploy project folder (so it is excluded from github)

-You must have an S3 bucket with the factorio headless server binaries
+You must have an S3 bucket with the factorio headless server binaries, server-settings.json

+Save files are loaded from an Amazon EFS instance with a name of factorio

 terraform plan
 terraform apply